DrewAlvarez/Read_Me_Generator/README.md

 ## Installation

-If running from a terminal, such as gitbash, provided you are in the proper directory for this application, you must first install the appropriate dependencies by first typing 'npm i' then 'node index.js' to run the application.
+If running from a terminal, such as gitbash, provieded you are in the proper directory, you must first install the appropriate dependencies by first typing 'npm i' after which you can run the application by typing 'node index.js'

 ## Usage

-Follow the prompts given.
+Follow the prompts as given.

 ## License